-- Check the tyres regularly (every 2 weeks) for equal tread wear, tread depth and external damage. - Replace tyres at the latest, when the minimum depth of tread stipulated by law is reached. - Always use tyres of the same model, same brand and same style (summer and winter tyres). - Only use tyres approved for the wheel rim type fitted.
+- Check the tyres regularly (every 2 weeks) for equal tread wear, tread depth and external damage. - Replace tyres at the latest, when the minimum depth of tread stipulated by law is reached. - Always use tyres of the same model on one axle. - Observe the instructions in the vehicle documents. - Only use tyres approved for the wheel rim type fitted.
 The permitted rim and tyre sizes are quoted in the vehicle documents and the authorised dealer or service centre will always be glad to give you advice. - Run-in new tyres for approx. 100 km (60 miles) at low speed since only then do they reach full strength.